Alejandroacho/FAANGKatas/MusciList/Description.md

 Parameter 2 : [ 30, 65, 35, 55, 40, 70, 50, 80 ]

-Expected return: [ 4, 7 ]
+Expected return : [ 4, 7 ]

-Explanation: The function must look for a pair of songs that their durations combined are exactly 120.
+Explanation : The function must look for a pair of songs that their durations combined are exactly 120.
 You may found 3 pairs:

 * 65, 55
 * 70, 50